- Film, Animation and Digital Arts

 Applicants are required to submit a portfolio of relevant work.
 Portfolio material usually consists of a showreel or a selection of your best work in the media and formats in which you have previously worked.
 Depending on the extent to which you have specialised, this could include examples of film, animation, 3D modelling, VFX, motion graphics, illustration, creative photography, scriptwriting, digital artworks, painting, sculpture, set design, live theatre work, installation, or indeed any other creative work which you feel demonstrates relevant skills and creativities.

-In addition, please include a brief description of the type of project you would like to undertake on the MA.
-This just helps us to understand your interests and likely requirements - it will not commit you to a particular project at this stage.
+You are also required to include a brief description of the type of project you would like to undertake on the MA.
+This helps us to understand your interests and likely requirements - it will not commit you to a particular project at this stage.

 We may be able to take relevant work experience into consideration if you don't meet the typical entry requirements.
 You are welcome to contact the Programme Director to discuss your suitability for the programme prior to submitting an application.